lorosanu/lorosanu.github.io/_pages/experience.md

 - Company: Inria (Nancy, France)
 - Period: Oct 2011 - Dec 2012
 - Project: [ALLEGRO](http://www.allegro-project.eu/), Speech recognition for second language learning
 - Mission: This work focused on the __detection of incorrect entries__ (i.e. those for which the text does not correspond to the associated speech signal) of non-native speech in the context of foreign language learning.
-The proposed approach exploited the comparison between two text-to-speech alignments: one constrained by the text which was being checked (forced alignment), with another one unconstrained, corresponding to a phonetic decoding (using a phoneme loop or a word loop).
-Several comparison criteria were combined via a logistic regression function: the likelihood ratios, the use of phonemes and their duration, of phonetic classes and of non-speech units.
+I exploited the comparison between two text-to-speech alignments: one constrained by the text which was being checked (forced alignment), with another one unconstrained, corresponding to a phonetic decoding (using a phoneme loop or a word loop).
+I combined several comparison criteria via a logistic regression function: the likelihood ratios, the use of phonemes and their duration, of phonetic classes and of non-speech units.
 This position revolved mainly around __feature engineering__ (using domain knowledge) and __performance analysis__.
 - Keywords: speech recognition, incorrect entries, non-native speech, constrained and unconstrained alignments, logistic regression
 - Technical environment: Perl, Shell Script, Gnuplot, LaTeX, Linux